How is renewed violence in Myanmar affecting the Rohingya?

 While Aung San Suu Kyi’s electoral victory was initially viewed as a desperately needed reprieve from a long period of unjust military regimes, she remained silent on the issue of the Rohingya.

 The Myanmar military has repeatedly cracked down on the Rohingya in Rakhine since the 1970s.

-This has resulted in a mass exodus of Rohingya refugees to neighbouring Bangladesh.
-In 2017, a violent military crackdown forced more than 700,000 Rohingya refugees across the border.
+In 2017, a violent military crackdown forced more than 700,000 Rohingya refugees to flee across the border into Bangladesh.
 During crackdowns, refugees have often reported rape, torture, arson and murder by Myanmar security forces.

+The crackdown is the subject of an ongoing genocide case at the International Court of Justice in The Hague.

 How does the new conscription law affect the Rohingya?